 The systems of heaven were said to come from the cosmic matrix, a parentless abstraction, coeval with DARKNESS.
 The Arabs and the Hebrews worshiped Adonai-SABAOTH (SPIRIT-Matter) with SEVEN SACRED PLANETS.
 It was the worship of the Sabians, with the Seven Sons of Sabus — its CENTRE.
-This centre, is KURIOS and Mind only-begotten (FATHER-Son), which the sects of John the Baptist call LIFE of all, from Non Ens (the Abyss†).
+This centre is KURIOS, the Mind only-begotten (FATHER-Son), which the sects of John the Baptist call LIFE of all, from the Abyss (Non Ens).

-This concept is known throughout antiquity and is not modern.
-The “Boundless Deep” is identical to Śūnyatā, or tong-pa-nid (in Buddhism), the Chronos of Orpheus, Bythos in the school of Valentinus the Gnōstic, the to kenon of Leucippus, Diagoras, and Epicurus, the Apeiron of Anaximander and in Platonism, Apeiria of Anaxagoras and in Aristotelianism; the Chaos of Hesiod’s Theogony, the Mummu Tiamut of the Babylonians, the Celi-Ced (the Black Virgin) of the ancient British Druidism, the Ein Sof of the Kabbalists, and the Zurvan Akarana of Zurvanism.
+This concept is not a modern construction, but is known throughout antiquity.
+The “Boundless Deep” is identical to Śūnyatā, or tong-pa-nid (in Buddhism); the Chronos of Orpheus; Bythos in the school of Valentinus the Gnōstic; the to kenon of Leucippus, Diagoras, and Epicurus; the Apeiron of Anaximander and in Platonism; Apeiria of Anaxagoras and in Aristotelianism; the Chaos of Hesiod’s Theogony; the Mummu Tiamut of the Babylonians; the Celi-Ced (the Black Virgin) of the ancient British Druidism; the Ein Sof of the Kabbalists; and the Zurvan Akarana of Zurvanism.

 The LOGOS was taught by the Greeks, Phoenicians, Babylonians, and Persians.
 These schools say, the Logos — FATHER-God, or Bel the Older, dwells in the solar orb as its life.
 Bel, the Younger (Mithra, Christōs) is Son.
-The FATHER, Bel (ʾĒl) or Baal is the PRIMAL SUN Helios, Adonis or Adonai, Elah or Alah — the Spirit.
+The FATHER, Bel (ʾĒl) or Baal is the PRIMAL SUN Helios, Adonis or Adonai (the Lord), Elah or Alah — the Spirit.

 The Gnōstics of Valentinus’ school held the God-ANOINTED to be central to their doctrine, holding that, the First DUNAMIS (Christōs with the ancient Gnostics) after God the Father and Lord of all, is “Son” the LOGOS, according to the Apologia (II) of Justin Martyr.

-The initiated are redeemed and purified by this POWER.
+The initiated are repeatedly described from school to school to be redeemed and purified by this POWER.